Photography: Matt Veitch

 12.5.
 Damage to the site and/or buildings, lines, pipes or other objects on or in the ground that is caused by erecting and keeping erect the purchased Item shall be /remain at the expense of the Buyer.

 12.6.
 The Buyer is responsible for the (costs of) power supply and power consumption.
 The Airworks prices are based on the fact that the purchased goods can be delivered to easily accessible locations at ground level.
 The costs for work stoppage as a result of this shall be at the expense of the Buyer.
 Airworks is authorised to charge the Buyer for extra costs incurred in relation to the delivery and recovery.
 If, in the opinion of the seller, there are unsafe and unworkable conditions, including weather conditions or the weather forecast, the seller is entitled to suspend or stop the assembly / disassembly work, without the Buyer being entitled to claim any compensation in respect of this.

 Article 13 – Other

 13.1.
-In the event that one or more provisions of this Contract are null and void the other provisions shall remain in full force.
+In the event that one or more provisions of this Agreement are null and void the other provisions shall remain in full force.

 13.2.
-Unless the buyer has notified changes to its address the buyer shall be deemed to be domiciled at the address notified by the buyer when entering into the contract.
+Unless the Buyer has notified in writing of changes to its address the Buyer shall be deemed to be domiciled at the address notified by the Buyer when entering into the Agreement.

 13.3.
 In the event of translation of these General Terms and Conditions the Dutch text of these Terms and Conditions shall prevail.

 13.4.
-Any claims by the buyer shall lapse after one year has passed after the end of the Sales Contract.
+Any claims by the Buyer shall lapse after one year has passed after the end of the Agreement.

 Article 14 – Applicable law and competent court